krupalshah/Composer/README.md

     .thenFinish();
 ```

-#### Executing Tasks Synchronously
+#### Chaining Synchronous Task
-By default, all tasks will be executed asynchronously.<br/>
+By default, all tasks will be executed asynchronously.
 If you want to execute something synchronously on the same thread the method has been called (in most cases - the application main thread), synchronous variants of above methods `then...Synchronously` can be used like below:

 ```java
 Composer.startWith(() -> produceSomething(), err-> err.printStackTrace())